a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Copy a 32MB disk image using Quick Copy (the default mode).
 Verify that the screen is not garbled, and that the copy is successful.
 * Launch DeskTop.
 Special > Disk Copy....
 Copy a 32MB disk image using Disk Copy (the other mode).
 Verify that the screen is not garbled, and that the copy is successful.

+* Launch DeskTop.
+Special > Disk Copy....
+Make a device selection (using mouse or keyboard) but don't click OK.
+Open the menu (using mouse or keyboard) but dismiss it.
+Verify that source device wasn't accepted.

 # Alerts